 Comply with social-distancing rules

-A distance of at least two (2) meters (6 feet) between people contributes to noticeably reduce the probability of a transfer of viruses.
+A distance of at least two (2) metres (6 feet) between people contributes to noticeably reduce the probability of a transfer of viruses.
 Due to movement when persons engage in a sport, this distance has to be measured generously.
 Access to sports facilities should be controlled to avoid long queues.

 Avoid physical contact